Deatho0ne/IdleChampScripts/README.md

 ### GeneralUiStuff.ahk

 There are some user interface (UI) stuff that just feels none user experience (UX) to me and I have seen others mention some of these also.
 So I decided to make a script that trys to make it less of a bother to deal with these UX design choices.
 I would love to remove them if CNE ever makes the UX better in the areas this script deals with.
+This Script needs everything in uiWork to be in the same folder to work.

 - Buy Chest with gems
   - You have to be on either the Silver or Gold Chest screens for this to work